bocharoviliyav/bocharoviliyav.github.io/_posts/2021-01-21-Nginx-custom-auth.markdown

 If we are intercept requests and send authorization in KeyCloak, we'll have token regeneration for each one.
 It would be ok in some cases, but let's reduce KeyCloak compute resource usage and create cache storage in our proxy.
 In the http section of nginx.conf initialize the global variable.
-That variable will contain key-value pairs.
+This variable will contain key-value pairs.
 Where key - unique identifier of client and value is current access token.
 {% highlight lua %}
 lua_shared_dict custom_cache 10m;